Testing infrastructure

 Test set up

-Doing a lot of work in the setUp call of a test class means that it will be run on every test.
-This quickly adds a lot of run time to the tests.
+The setUp method is run before each test, so doing a lot of work there can add a lot of run time to the tests.
+If possible, consider moving common setup of things that are not mutated by tests into setUpClass.
 Some things that can be easily moved to setUpClass are domain creation, user creation, or any other static models needed for the test.

 Sometimes classes share the same base class and inherit the setUpClass function.
 Below is an example: